Sqooba/sq-conf/readme.md

 ```

 ## Getting started
-Add sqConf to your project:
+Add sqConf to your project, with sbt add this simple line:
 ```
     "io.sqooba" %% "sq-conf" % "0.4.0",
 ```